PhyTeK/AI/README.md

-# Kaggle competitions on Learning Machine and Artificial Inteligence
+# Somes Kaggle competitions on Learning Machine and Artificial Inteligence
-Text Mining and multilabeling of aviation documents using naive Bayes and MLkNN classifiers